-Country Funding sources Type of AT covered and extent of coverage Funding mechanisms, criteria, and considerations Australia National Disability Insurance Scheme (NDIS) Unknown The recent operationalization of the NDIS means those without compensation may be able to register and potentially access funding for necessary and reasonable supports such as electronic AT.
-NDIS is estimated to provide AT as 1 of several supports to approximately 450,000 eligible Australians, and will fund a subset of users needing AT.
-The NDIS provides AT devices and services as 1 of multiple funded supports for individuals plans.
+National Disability Insurance Scheme (NDIS) Unknown The recent operationalization of the NDIS means those without compensation may be able to register and potentially access funding for necessary and reasonable supports such as electronic AT.
+NDIS is estimated to provide AT as one of several supports to approximately 450,000 eligible Australians, and will only fund a subset of users needing AT.
+The NDIS provides AT devices and services as one of multiple funded supports for individuals plans.
 Funding approval for complex or specialized AT requires a detailed report for the requested AT.
-Government Australia had a total AT expenditure of AU\$595 million in 2013, which supports 927,000 Australians from over 90 program that receive government funding.
+Australia Government Australia had a total AT expenditure of \$595 million AUD in 2013, which supports 927,000 Australians from over 90 program that receive government funding.
 Each program provides subsidized equipment and aids, and vehicle and home modifications.
 Full funding for at home Environmental Control Systems (ECS) that control end devices including entertainment units (DVD and TV), electric beds, and personal alarms.
 Public funding for AT does not extend to phones and computers that can be customized for communication needs.
 In Australia, each territory and state government supports AT device provision and services.
 In Victoria, there is the State-Wide Equipment Program, which is composed of 9 programs each with different eligibility guidelines equipment options, follow-up arrangements, and capped subsidies.
 In Queensland, a Government sponsored program or insurance provided funding and the prescription may be overseen by a health professional (e.g., OT).
-Eligibility for funding and subsidies include individuals living with a range of physical disabilities.
-The time frames for prescription process, trial, and assessment of ECS are developed to suit prescribers, hospital and funding organizations, which are likely not ideal for ECS users.
-Not-for-profit, social enterprises in Australia (funded by a consortium of philanthropists and private organizations) At Home Grants Scheme: capped, one-off individual funding ranging from AU\$100 to AU\$10,000.
-Requests for funding included: Home modifications (bathroom and kitchen changes) Lowering and lifting devices Climate control devices (air conditioning) Contemporary communication technology devices.
-Australian not-for-profits are establishing micro-grants for individuals with complex disabilities to purchase essential aids and equipment for adults between 18 and 65 years old not accessible through other public or private funding schemes including NDIS.
-Selection criteria also include: applicants at risk of entry into a residential aged care facility; extent of applicant's needs for care; and extent to which the item will support the applicant in remaining at home, improve quality of life, complement current support and service provision, improve access to the community, and have a long-term impact on the applicant's life.
+If Eligibility for funding and subsidies include individuals living with a range of physical disabilities.
+In The time frames for prescription process, trial, and assessment of ECS are developed to suit prescribers, hospital and funding organizations, which are likely not ideal for ECS users.
+Not-for-profit, social enterprises in Australia (funded by consortium of philanthropists and private organizations) At Home Grants Scheme: capped, one-off individual funding ranging from \$100 to \$10,000 AUD.
+58 Requests for funding included: • Home modifications (bathroom and kitchen changes) • Lowering and lifting devices • Climate control devices (air conditioning) Australian non-for-profits are establishing micro-grants for individuals with complex disabilities to purchase essential aids and equipment for adults between 18-65 years old not accessible through other public or private funding schemes including NDIS.
+Selection criteria also include: applicants at risk of entry into residential aged care facility; extent of applicants needs for care; and extent to which the item will support the applicant in remaining at home, improve quality of life, complement current support and service provision, improve access to the community, and have a long-term impact on the applicant's life.